 The recoverable amount of the cash-generating unit is determined based on value-in-use calculations.
 Value-in-use is calculated based on the present value of cash flow projections over a 5-year period, using an estimated growth rate (which does not exceed the long-term growth rate for the industry) on the next year's budget, and a terminal value multiple.
-The cash flows are discounted using the yield of a 5-year government bond at the beginning of the budget period adjusted for the specific risks relating to the asset.
+The cash flows are discounted using the Company's implied weighted average cost of capital.